What is a Funeral Program?

 The funeral program (sometimes called a funeral brochure, pamphlet or funeral order of service) is the printed document that is given out funeral or memorial services that outlines the key points in the funeral or memorial service and summarizes the life achievements of your deceased loved one.
 Funeral and memorial programs can also be distributed electronically, such as through email or posted to social media and memorial websites.

 The family usually prepares the information for the funeral program.
-They may work with the funeral home or church to create the funeral program, or they may use funeral program template from Elegant Memorials to create and personalize their funeral program on their own computer and printer.
+They may work with the funeral home or church to create it, or they may use funeral program template from Elegant Memorials to create unique and personalized custom funeral programs on their own computer and home printer.

 Funeral Programs usually contain the following information